SAP/jenkins-library/documentation/docs/steps/apiKeyValueMapUpload.md

 * Create a new Jenkins pipeline designated for the ApiKeyValueMapUpload step.
 * Execute the pipeline and validate step exection results as explained in the blog [Integration Suite Piper commands](https://blogs.sap.com/2022/01/05/orking-with-integration-suite-piper-commands/)

-The ApiKeyValueMapUpload step allows you to:

-* You can create new API key value map in the API portal.
+* Using ApiKeyValueMapUpload step, you can create new API key value map in the API portal.
-* Prevent command execution in case the/an API key value map already exists.
+* The ApiKeyValueMapUpload step allows you to prevent command execution in case the/an API key value map already exists.
 * If API key value map already exists, then delete it and execute the piper step again, which create new API Key value Map.
 * ApiKeyValueMapUpload only supports create operation.